Buying Guide

 The Bobby launched in 2020 and represents Dior's push into the clean, structured bag category.
 It has a curved shape, a magnetic CD clasp, and comes in smooth calfskin or box calfskin.
 The design is understated by Dior standards.
 No Oblique print, no cannage quilting, no charms.
 Just a clean, elegant shoulder bag.

 Retail prices sit around $3,800 to $4,200 depending on size.
-Resale is still establishing, but early data shows approximately 55 to 65 percent retention.
+Resale is still establishing, but the early signals are steady rather than spectacular.
 The Bobby is a solid bag for everyday wear.
 It just has not reached the cultural penetration of the Lady Dior or Book Tote, which limits secondary market demand.

 The 30 Montaigne has found a solid audience.
 It reads as elevated and Parisian without being as immediately recognizable as the Lady Dior.
-Resale sits at roughly 55 to 70 percent.
 The chain versions and box calfskin finishes tend to perform slightly better on the secondary market.
 It is a good bag.
 It is not a great investment.

 The Caro is Dior's answer to the quilted chain-strap category that Chanel dominates.
 It features cannage-inspired macrocannage stitching and the CD clasp.
 Available in several sizes with retail around $4,500 for the standard options.

-Resale on the Caro is softer than the rest of the lineup, sitting around 45 to 60 percent of retail.
+Resale on the Caro is softer than the rest of the lineup.
 The reason is straightforward: it competes directly with the Chanel Classic Flap in the buyer's mind, and the Chanel wins that comparison on resale every time.
 That does not mean the Caro is a bad bag.
 The leather quality is excellent and the price is significantly lower than a comparable Chanel.
 But if resale matters to you, understand what you are buying into.

 Here is the honest assessment.
 Dior bags are beautiful, well-crafted, and carry one of the most storied brand names in fashion.
 They are also not in the same tier as Hermès or Chanel when it comes to resale value retention.

 Hermès bags frequently trade above retail.
-Chanel bags, thanks to aggressive price increases and controlled supply, have retained 70 to 100 percent of retail on most classic styles.
-Dior sits a tier below, with most bags retaining 50 to 70 percent.
+Chanel bags, thanks to aggressive price increases and controlled supply, hold their value on most classic styles better than almost anyone.
+Dior sits a tier below.
 The Lady Dior is the exception that approaches Chanel territory in the best configurations.

 Why the gap?
 A few factors.
-Dior produces in higher volumes than Hermès and does not restrict access the same way.
+Dior is widely regarded as producing in higher volumes than Hermès, and it tends not to restrict access the same way.
 The brand also refreshes its bag lineup more frequently, which means older styles get replaced by newer ones in the cultural conversation.
 And while Dior has raised retail prices, those increases have not translated to resale value increases the way Chanel's have.

 None of this means you should not buy Dior.
 It means you should buy Dior because you love the design and the brand, not because you are treating it as a financial instrument.
-If you happen to pick up a Lady Dior Mini in black at retail and sell it in excellent condition two years later, you will likely recover 70 to 80 percent of what you paid.
+If you happen to pick up a Lady Dior Mini in black at retail and sell it in excellent condition two years later, you will likely recover a healthy share of what you paid.
 That is better than most consumer purchases by a wide margin.
 It is just not a Birkin.

 Whether your collection is Dior, Chanel, or a mix of everything, tracking what each piece is actually worth today is how you make smarter decisions about what to keep, what to sell, and when to sell it.